Ahmed-Ayman/ahmed-ayman.github.io/_posts/2020-5-11-udacity-os-course.md

 This is a summary of the [udacity's OS course](https://classroom.udacity.com/courses/ud923), I will be trying to give you a good overview of what this course is talking about.

+The instructor [Ada Gavrilovska](https://www.cc.gatech.edu/~ada/) uses a lot of visual metaphors. so, you will see me adding a lot of pics to illustrate the concepts.

 ## 1.1 prerequisites